ivankruchkoff/google-authenticator/readme.txt

 == Frequently Asked Questions ==

+= The iPhone app keeps telling me I'm trying to scan an authentication token barcode that isn't valid, what to do ? =

+Apparently the iPhone app won't accept a barcode containing space characters in the description, removing space characters in the description should fix the problem.

 = Can I use Google Authenticator for WordPress with the Android/iPhone apps for WordPress? =

 Yes, you can enable the App password feature to make that possible, but notice that the XMLRPC interface isn't protected by two-factor authentication, only a long password.